csc-training/node-level-optimization/docs/03-main-memory.md

     - Each slot in the array (=byte) has an address
 - In principle, data *i.e.* content of a variable can be stored in any slot
 - The data is said to be **N**-byte aligned if its memory address is integer multiple of **N**
-- Memory is accessed in units of cache lines (typically 64 bytes), with corresponding alignment (*i.e.* 64 bytes)
+- In practice, memory is accessed in units of cache lines (typically 64 bytes), with corresponding alignment  (*i.e.* 64 bytes)

 # Memory alignment